For optimal results, make music lessons a high priority. Careful consistency is the most important ingredient in the recipe of progress.

 Before the Lesson

-Each student should arrive a few minutes early to take care of all preparation needs so we can start the lesson on time.
-Before touching any cello, students should always wash their hands!
+Before touching their cellos, students should always wash their hands!
 If they need to use the restroom, clip nails, or get a drink, that would best be done before the lesson starts.
-Once students are ready, they may unpack their cellos, extend end-pins, and tighten and rosin bows.
-All the music we expect to use should be on (or near) the stand before it is needed.
+Once students are ready, they may unpack cellos, tighten and rosin bows, and start tuning up.
+Please have all the music we expect to use on (or near) the stand before it is needed.

 During the Lesson